Shookit/gitminder/README.md

 About
 =====
-gitminder is a Qt-based application which helps remind you to commit your local git repositories.
+*gitminder is a Qt-based application which helps remind you to commit your local git repositories.

-gitminder is currently only tested on Windows, but Linux support is soon to come.
+*gitminder was initially also intended to alert the user when remote repositories were updated, but libgit2 requires libssh2 for ssh functionality, which is very difficult to compile on Windows.
+This may eventually get added for Linux only.
+Also, if anyone has any leads on compiling libssh2 on Visual Studio 2012, I'd be interested in hearing about that as well.

 gitminder requirements:
 * Qt5.0